neodix42/mylocalton-docker/README.md

 ## Prerequisites

-Installed Docker or Docker desktop
+Installed Docker Engine or Docker desktop and docker-compose.

 ## Usage